 - Manuscript Title.

 - Corresponding author information.
-Please ensure that any changes to the contact details of the corresponding author must immediately be notified to the Editorial Office
+Please ensure that any changes to the contact details of the corresponding author must immediately be notified to the Editorial Office.

-For the Main Document
+The Main Document

 Papers must follow this order: Introduction, Methods, Results, Discussion, Conclusion/Recommendation.
 Systeme Internationale (SI) Units should be used.
 Use only standard abbreviations.
 The full term for which an abbreviation stands should precede its first use in the text unless it is a standard unit of measurement.